 Voolstra is professor of Mennonite theology at the University of Amsterdam and dean and professor at the Mennonite Seminary, which is affiliated with the university.

-Robert Kreider has taken part in almost every Mennonite initiative in the last six decades: higher education, peace activism, voluntary service, Civilian Public Service, MCC relief service and administration, environmentalism, historical research and writing, and China missions.
-This collection of sixty-six essays, speeches, letters, articles, poems, and other reflections runs the gamut from a 1934 high school oration to a 1998 commentary at a Mennonite history conference.
+The late Robert Kreider took part in almost every Mennonite initiative over 60 years, starting in the late 1930s: higher education, peace activism, voluntary service, Civilian Public Service, MCC relief service and administration, environmentalism, historical research and writing, and China missions.
+This collection of 66 essays, speeches, letters, articles, poems and other reflections runs the gamut from a 1934 high school oration to a 1998 commentary at a Mennonite history conference.
 The range of writing includes not only commentary on public activities but also stories of family and personal life.

 In the 1870s, nearly one-third of the Mennonite population in Imperial Russia emigrated to the United States and Canada.
 These Mennonite immigrants have sometimes been characterized as conservatives who attempted to "transplant" their institutions and customs from the Old to the New World.
 According to this view, the immigrants of the 1870s migrated to preserve their old society, rather than to build new ways of life in North America.

 Through a close examination of a variety of documents – diaries, letters to immigrant newspapers, and tax rolls – historian Royden Loewen shows that the 1870s Mennonite immigrants were in fact creative and innovative.
 In the "hidden worlds" of their private lives, they were able to maintain some of the most important aspects of their Mennonite identity – such as pacifism and community-run institutions – while also adapting their old social structures to a new environment.
 Loewen argues that, in fact, private social practices, hidden from public view, were the undergirdings of these immigrants’ successful integration into North American society.